odilia-app/odilia/atspi/README.md

 ## Design

 * Fully documented, with `#[deny(missing_docs)]`
+	* Or at least, it will be by 1.0
 * Fully safe, with `#[deny(unsafe_code)]`
 * Fantastic code style with `#[deny(clippy:all, clippy::pedantic, clippy::cargo)]`